honest comparison

 Better to know what you're trading off than discover it after switching.
 Three honest gaps.

-• Native on-demand video hosting
+• Hosted on-demand video library built in

 Total cost of ownership